Survivor's Guilt and Bladder Cancer: the Unseen Weight

-Survivor's Guilt: noun, a condition of mental and emotional stress experienced by someone who has survived an incident in which others died.
+Survivor's guilt: noun, a condition of mental and emotional stress experienced by someone who has survived an incident in which others died.

 I should have died in 2019

 I actually came pretty close a couple of times.
-A massive tumor, involved lymph nodes, too sick for chemo and barely surviving surgery, my prognosis was bad.
+A massive tumor involved lymph nodes, too sick for chemo and barely surviving surgery, my prognosis was bad.
 Immunotherapy was a Hail Mary and no guarantee that I would improve at all.
 But it did work.
 I got better.
 Although my cancer is not gone, I am at a place where I can live an objectively normal life.

-Guilt weighs on me
+Survivors guilt weighs on me

 As lucky as I feel, there is also a shadow of shame and guilt.
-As I share my story online, I always hesitate before clicking "post.”
+As I share my story online, I always hesitate before clicking "post".
 Will my good scan update or photos of a date night discourage the person who reads it?
 When I moan about a bad day at work, I cringe at the thought that there is probably another cancer patient who wishes they could work.

-We talk about survivor’s guilt often in my Adolescent and Young Adult (AYA) Cancer Support group.
+We talk about survivors' guilt often in my Adolescent and Young Adult (AYA) Cancer Support group.
 Whether sharing good news or even ringing the bell to signal the end of treatment can be very difficult when you know that someone else may never have that chance.

-There is no "good' cancer experience
+There is no "good" cancer experience

 One of the most encouraging things I've learned from the support group is to not minimize your experience because someone could have it worse.
 Cancer sucks.
 There is no "good" cancer experience.
 I try to not dwell on the idea that I am not allowed to celebrate my good luck, because someone else may not be as fortunate.